StarPlayrX/UFOEmoji2020/README.md

 No:
 AI generated code, templates.

-Hand draw & Hand coded
+Drawn by Hand.
+Coded By Hand
 Designed with Pride in Charlotte, North Carolina.

 (c) 2015 - 2024 by Todd Bruss.
 All Rights Reserved.